Australia 17 min

 2. Remote’s in-app contracts are compliant with local labor laws

 When you draft agreements and contracts for your clients, you run the risk of non-compliance with local labor laws — especially when working with international clients.
-Remote offers localized contracts tailored to Australian laws, and insight into complex concerns such as local classification and intellectual property protections.
+Remote offers localized contracts tailored to Australian laws and insights into complex concerns such as local classification and intellectual property protections.

 3. Remote automates invoice management